svga/SVGAPlayer-iOS/readme.md

 [self.aPlayer setImage:iconImage forKey:@"99" referenceLayer:iconLayer];
 ```

-* Designer should told you the imageKey.
+* Ask designer tell you the imageKey(or unzip the svga file, find it).

 #### Dynamic Text